I’m Down But Don’t Count Me Out Yet!

 The Bright Side

-The bright side of this coin is that I haven’t lost my passion to lead, train, coach, build relationships and develop people and Wealthy Affiliate has been and is a great platform to continue my purpose in life.
+The bright side of this coin is that I haven’t lost my passion to lead, train, coach, build relationships and develop people and when I finally drew my mark in the sand, I began “doing something for me” which has been and is a great platform to rebuild and continue my purpose in life.